Austin Mitchell: Personal life

 Austin married Dorothea Patricia Jackson in 1959: they had two daughters, Susan Ngaio and Nicola Rewa, but divorced in 1966.
 In 1976, he married New Zealand television producer and writer Linda McDougall: they had one son, Jonathan Vernon Mitchell, and one daughter, Hannah Kezia Mitchell.
 Amongst his personal interests were photography and he was a member of the Royal Photographic Society.

 In July 2013, Mitchell underwent heart surgery at King's College Hospital, London, to repair a leaking valve.
 He died at the coronary care unit at Leeds General Infirmary on 18 August 2021, a month before his 87th birthday.
 Speaking after his death, former Labour leader Tony Blair said, "Austin was a larger than life figure – immense fun, a jovial manner often concealing an acute mind, a challenging colleague at times for sure but always warm-hearted and decent, and above all totally committed to Grimsby!
 I never had a conversation with him without coming away with a new insight or perspective which is why even when disagreeing, I had to listen."

 In popular culture

-Mitchell was portrayed in the 2009 film The Damned United, in a scene recreating an interview with Brian Clough and Don Revie.
+Mitchell was portrayed in the 2009 film The Damned United, in a scene recreating his interview with Brian Clough and Don Revie.
 He was played by Mark Bazeley.